Learn How You Can Become a Digital Nomad as an Expat Abroad

 3. Decide on how you’re going to earn money.

 You need money to travel.
 Start by freelancing through your graphic design, photography, or blogging skills, or work or study abroad.
 These are ways to start traveling and get you on the path to becoming a digital nomad.
 While studying and working abroad is less risky than trying to earn your way by being a freelancer, it’s not as easy to be location-independent.
 It may take you longer.
 So weigh the pros and cons.
 Generally, it makes sense to secure your contracts or employment before you leave from a company that is accepting of your digital nomad existence while living abroad.

 4. Figure out how you want to live.

 If you’re interested in having solitude and quiet, and wish to retreat somewhere, go for it!
 Or if you’re a social butterfly and need to be around people to thrive, then go for that.
 But make sure you know what you want.

 Have a look at our country and city guides to get more of an overview of regions in the world that Expat Financial provides medical coverage for.

 This includes researching where to live, the currency, and the culture of your destination (for some areas that are more conservative, you want to dress appropriately).
 It makes sense to make sure you are living in an area that is safe and secure, has excellent internet coverage and speed, inexpensive housing and for some a great climate and interesting culture.

 6. Get international medical coverage BEFORE you become a digital nomad

-Expat Financial provides international health, life, disability and travel insurance to expats (for both those who are interested in going abroad and those who are already living abroad).
+Expat Financial provides international health, life insurance, disability insurance and travel insurance to expats (for both those who are interested in going abroad and those who are already living abroad).
 Contact us today to get have your questions answered and obtain a quote online.